ledger-rs/.github/profile/README.md

 # Preliminary

-The organization is created with the purpose of facilitating activities in creating a new version of Ledger, implemented in Rust
+This organization is created for the purpose of facilitating activities in creating a new version of Ledger, implemented in Rust programming language.

-Currently, there is only one repository, which is intended for collaboration in the early stage of the project.
+The main repository is Incubator, which is intended for collaboration in the initiation stage of the project.

+Additional repositories will be created for different purposes, as required.

 # Logo